 The Lambert Gallery was unveiled in March of 2012 as a dedicated exhibition space located in Terminal 1 near Exit 11, close to the C Concourse Exit.
 This highly visible space is accessible to the general public and is the primary place where people gather to meet arriving passengers from the C Concourse.
 The Lambert Gallery provides the opportunity for many different forms of art to be displayed, including interactive exhibitions.
 Current exhibitions in the Lambert Gallery are below.
 To view previous exhibitions, visit the Exhibition Archives page.

-Riverwork Project is on display through May 12, 2019.
+Redered Designs is on display through November 11, 2019.